acapellan/AggreGator/assignments/user_stories.md

 - A "bookmark" option will be available at the top of each page.
 - Provide the option for the user to organize their bookmarks into folders.
-- A bookmark drop down menu will be accessible on all pages providing access to the bookmarks.
+- A bookmark dropdown menu will be accessible on all pages providing access to the bookmarks.
 - The user will be able to rename bookmarks to better identify the contents.

 ### Request specific topics